-- In order to determine the method of assessment on an individual liable to Guernsey income tax it is necessary first to consider that individual's residence for the purposes of income tax - see our Residence Guide [116kb] for further information.
+- In order to determine the method of assessment on an individual liable to Guernsey income tax it is necessary first to consider that individual's residence for the purposes of income tax .

-- Married couples are assessed jointly, unless they elect to be separately assessed [130kb].
+- Married couples are assessed jointly, up to and including the calendar year 2022, unless they have previously elected to be separately assessed.

-- A change in your marital status may affect your assesment - see our Guide [57kb] for more information.
+- A change in your marital status may affect your assessment.

-- Adjustments for living expenses (hotels and guesthouses); Annual allowances (motor vehicles) [180kb]
+- Adjustments for living expenses (hotels and guesthouses); Annual allowances (motor vehicles) [177kb]

-- For information on rental income, please see Landlords - rental allowances [124kb], Rental income - Guernsey property [225kb] and Rental income - UK property [213kb]
+- For information on rental income, please see Landlords - rental allowances [124kb], Rental income - Guernsey property [225kb] and Rental income - UK and overseas property [213kb]

-- Making a claim for mortgage interest relief [188kb]
+- Making a claim for mortgage interest relief [590kb]